An evaluation of physician predictions of discharge on a general medicine service.

 Assistant Professor of Medicine

-I am a Physician Scientist in Gastroenterology, with a research focus in optimizing colorectal cancer (CRC) screening and surveillance recommendations.
-This includes evaluating current and evolving CRC screening strategies and identifying people at high risk for underlying hereditary/genetic CRC syndromes.
+I am a Physician Scientist in Gastroenterology, with a research focus in optimizing colorectal cancer (CRC) screening and surveillance recommendations, including colonoscopy and other non-invasive screening modalities.
+Specifically, we are evaluating current and evolving CRC screening strategies, as well as identifying people at high risk for underlying hereditary/genetic CRC syndromes.

 Ming